abdiali9148/Big-Data-Processing/doc/Plan.md

 *   [ ] Working code in the `src/` folder.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
+  *   One thing that was interesting was how i caught on to the tests and how both the annual files had
+    * a lot of commas and a lot of quotes.
+I had to strip a lot of them.
 *   [ ] **Tag** the last commit in this phase `implemented` and push it to GitLab.